Nerwyn/material-rounded-theme/README.md

 ### (Optional) Download JavaScript Module Resource Locally in Home Assistant

+While the module should be cached in browser after first use, you can download it locally to ensure that Material You Color theming works offline.

 1. Download the module from this repository [here](https://github.com/Nerwyn/material-rounded-theme/blob/main/dist/material-rounded-theme.js).
 2. Upload this module to your Home Assistant instance, preferable in the `config/www` folder.
    - Your `configuration.yaml` file is found in the `config` folder.
 If the `www` folder does not exist create it.
 More information about the configuration folder can be found [here](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).

-Remember!
-You must update your local copy of this module manually as update are made.
+**Remember!** You must update your local copy of this module manually as update are made.
+Release notes will call out JavaScript module changes.

 ### Add the Module as a Resource